View All Events

 Artist Bio

 Albert Paley (b.
-1944) began his career making wearable sculpture as a jeweler and goldsmith, earning his Masters of Fine Arts from Tyler School of Art in 1969.
-He moved to Rochester, New York that same year to teach goldsmithing at Rochester Institute of Technology, where he now holds an endowed chair.
-His trajectory changed dramatically in 1974 when he won a commission to create Portal Gates for the Smithsonian's Renwick Gallery, a project that launched his transition to architectural-scale metalwork.
-Paley and a former student spent a year forging the gates that would become among the most significant ironwork created since Louis Sullivan.
-In the five decades since, Paley has become the first metal sculptor to receive the American Institute of Architects' Lifetime Achievement Award.
-His art appears in the permanent collections of the Metropolitan Museum of Art, Museum of Fine Arts Boston, Smithsonian American Art Museum, and over 40 other institutions worldwide.
-He has completed more than 50 major public commissions, including the Animals Always Gateway Sculpture for the St. Louis Zoocurrently the largest sculpture at any zoo in the United States.
+1944) began his career as a jeweler and goldsmith, earning his MFA from Tyler School of Art in 1969.
+That year he began teaching goldsmithing at Rochester Institute of Technology Metropolitan Museum of Art, Museum of Fine Arts, Boston, Smithsonian American Art Museum, and over 40 other institutions worldwide, and he has completed more than 50 major public commissions, including the Animals Always Gateway Sculpture at the St. Louis Zoo, the largest zoo sculpture in the United States.

 Related Articles